arminms/ranx/src/README.md

 ### Reproducibility

-When you provide the same seed with `-s`, the utility guarantees identical output on all platforms:
+When you provide the same seed with `-s`, the utility guarantees identical output on all supported platforms (Linux/macOS/Windows):

 ```bash
 $ ranx -N 5 -s 123